Some Examples

 }

-// File path for upload
+// File path to upload

 $file_to_transfer = trim($argv[1]);